LeastAuthority/magic-crystal/protocol.md

 Another benefit is existing implementations (in several programming languages).

 The social backup protocol is to produce some number of Shards and then distribute them.
-To recover, the inverse is accomplished: a sufficient number of Shards are collected and used to re-produce the secret.
+To recover, the inverse is accomplished: a sufficient number of Shards are collected and used to reproduce the secret.

-(Could add discussion of a custom protocol, or adding back in the challenge/response behavior .. but that gets rid of the indistinguishable benefits)

 #### Producing a Backup